 - The aim of the curriculum is for your children to become the designers, engineers and innovators of tomorrow.

-- Children will be taught a wider range of topics and will be given experience in the use of different design equipment, such as electronics and robotics, to prepare them for the jobs of the future (Inspiring Futures).
+- Children will be taught a wider range of topics and will be given experience in the use of different design equipment, such as electronics and robotics.

 - In key stage 2, children will be taught about important D&T events through history, such as the start of the World Wide Web, to give them more knowledge of how technology has shaped the world we live in.